timnewsham/FuchsiaNotes/BuildNotes.md

 # Adding Magenta Programs
 Adding a new magenta user application to the build system is straightforward.
-Create a new directory under a `uapp` directory, such as `third_party/uapp` and add build rules and your sourc code.
+Create a new directory under a `uapp` directory, such as `third_party/uapp` and add build rules and your source code.
 Here is a small test program named `hello.c`:

 ```c